zunath/Ceriyo/README.md

 It aims to offer a range of tools which will allow end-users to create, host, and play games in a similar vein to NeverWinter Nights by Bioware.

+Please feel free to join us on Discord using this link: https://discord.gg/rgfTss7

 # Prerequisites

 - [MonoGame] (http://www.monogame.net/downloads/)